tbradley1013/pwdthemes/README.md

 order to install this package using either `install.packages` or `install_github` methods**

-## `ggplot2` scales
+## Palettes and `ggplot2` scales

-This package provides functions that allow you to easily add PWD colors to `ggplot2` figures.
+This package provides functions that allow you to easily add PWD palettes to `ggplot2` figures.
 These can be added using the `scale_color_pwd` and `scale_fill_pwd` functions depending on whether you are using the color or fill aesthetic.
-There are several different color options that are detailed in the help page, see `?pwd_pals`.
-These palettes are based on the [PWD Styleguide](http://waternet/news/The_New_Philadelphia_Water_Brand/PWD_StyleGuidelines.pdf).
+The palettes provided with these functions are based on the [PWD Styleguide](http://waternet/news/The_New_Philadelphia_Water_Brand/PWD_StyleGuidelines.pdf).
 The available palettes are shown in the table below.